Current Temperature

 The site of the former Halsted Indoor Mall #tbt

-I snapped these shots of the site of the former shopping center on 115th & Michigan during the summer of 2014.
+I snapped these shots of the site of the former shopping center on 115th & Halsted Michigan during the summer of 2014.
 I never released the shots back then, but I wanted to share the context of this site with this article from the Chicago Reader which was actually published in 2003.

 It illustrated the history of the former Halsted Indoor Mall which was once housed in a building that once contained a Zayre store.
 The shopping center here contained both a Foot Locker store and a beauty supply as well as a Jewel-Osco.
 However at some point all these stores have since closed.
 The Jewel-Osco closed once a new store was built at the new shopping center located at 119th Street and Marshfield (or on the west side of I-57) should be around 2007 or 2008.